progenetix/bycon/README.md

 * `bin/pgxupdate.py -f rsrc/progenetix-icdo-to-ncit.ods` -d `arraymap,progenetix`
     - updates NCIt mappings in the _arraymap_ and _progenetix_ databases from the specified mapping file
+* `bin/pgxupdate.py -f rsrc/progenetix-icdo-to-ncit.ods -d arraymap,progenetix -y ~/switchdrive/work/GitHub/progenetix/ICDOntologies/current`
+    - this version of the ICD => NCIT mapping updater will read from the specified input table and - besides updating the NCIt codes wich have different/missing values for the same ICD-O M+T combinations - write the YAML files to the local Github repository for `ICDOntologies` (obviously YDMV)